News

 Countywide

-Memorial Day weekend is almost here.
-Before you start planning how to spend the holiday or head to bed for some much-needed sleep, let’s revisit the past week of news in Fairfax County.
+The weekend is almost here.
+Before you search for relief from this weekend’s heat wave or head to bed for some much-needed sleep, let’s revisit the past week of news in Fairfax County.

 Here are the 10 most-read stories on FFXnow this week: